-PUBLIC FOLDERS NOTE: If using a stand-alone version of Exchange and wish to sync public calendars the login credentials are mandatory and must provide access and edit rights to the Exchange Public Calendars.
+PUBLIC FOLDERS NOTE: If using a stand-alone version of Exchange and wishing to sync public calendars, the login credentials are mandatory and must provide access and edit rights to the Exchange Public Calendars.

-Port: The port used to connect to the OWA interface.
+Port: The port is used to connect to the OWA interface.

 SSL: Check this box if your OWA site uses SSL.